Formative usability testing – Frequently Asked Questions?

 Where is testing performed?

 While the design team is developing the list of design inputs for your new device, the team must create a definition for the intended users and the intended use environment.
-The formative usability testing and summative testing should be conducted in the intended use environment or you will need to simulate that use environment.
+The formative usability and summative testing should be conducted in the intended use environment or you will need to simulate that use environment.
 If you are struggling to figure out how to simulate the intended use environment, you should systematically identify the characteristics of the intended use environment.
-These characteristics include temperature, humidity, ambient noise, other equipment that is present, the number of people present, and the dimensions of the space.
-If you have a room available with temperature and humidity control, you can add ambient noise by recording the intended use environment.
-You can rent equipment, or you can place objects of the same size in the space.
+These characteristics include temperature, humidity, ambient noise, other equipment, the number of people present, and the dimensions of the space.
+If you have a room with temperature and humidity control, you can add ambient noise by recording the intended use environment.
+You can rent equipment or place objects of the same size in the space.
 You can also identify the workspace restrictions by taping the floor to establish boundaries for the simulation.
-By adding these characteristics to a simulated environment, you open the possibilities for additional places that can be used for formative usability testing.
+Adding these characteristics to a simulated environment opens the possibilities for additional places that can be used for formative usability testing.

 What will happen if you skip formative testing?

 If you skip formative usability testing, you will increase the possibility of failing your summative usability testing.
 If this happens, then your summative testing becomes your formative usability testing.
-After you fail, you will need to revise your testing protocol and repeat the study.
+After you fail, you must revise your testing protocol and repeat the study.
 Another possibility is that you will fail to identify a potential use error.
-If the FDA identifies this use error you will need to repeat your testing.
-If the use error is never identified, then you may end up with complaints or medical device reporting of use errors.
+If the FDA identifies this use error, you must repeat your testing.
+If the use error is never identified, you may have complaints or medical device reporting of use errors.
 In extreme cases, this could result in serious injuries or death.

 Scroll to Top